John Treacy: 1980 Olympics to 1984

+1984 Olympics

 In the 1984 Los Angeles Olympics, he placed ninth in the 10,000-metre final before crowning his athletics career with a silver medal in the men's marathon.
 Winner Carlos Lopes of Portugal was largely unchallenged for much of the race, with Treacy down the field until entering the top six around the 20-kilometre mark.
 Treacy continued to work his way up the rankings until entering the Los Angeles Coliseum stadium just behind second-placed British athlete Charlie Spedding.
 Treacy overtook Spedding with 150m to go, during which the Irish television commentary of Jimmy Magee listed the previous Irish Olympic medal winners up to that time, before culminating: "And for the 13th time, an Olympic medal goes to John Treacy from Villierstown in Waterford, the little man with the big heart."

-After the Los Angeles Olympics, Treacy ran competitively until 1995, retiring following a road race held in his honour in Waterford, attended by the other two medalists from the 1984 Olympic marathon, Carlos Lopes and Charlie Spedding.
-While he did not win any more major international championships medals, Treacy did win the 1992 Los Angeles Marathon.
+Treacy's medal was Ireland's only medal of the games and placed Ireland 33rd in the final medals table.

+1985 to 1988 Olympics

+In the 1985 IAAF World Cross Country Championships, Treacy finished fifth behind Carlos Lopes who had beaten him in the Olympic Marathon of the previous year.

 At the 1986 European Athletics Championships in Stuttgart, he placed sixth in the 10,000-metre race.
 In the 1987 World Athletics Championships in Rome, he placed twenty-sixth in the 10,000-metre race and thirteenth in the 5,000-metre final.

-He failed to finish the marathon at the 1988 Seoul Olympics and placed 51st in his final Olympic games in Barcelona in 1992.
-He won the 1993 Dublin Marathon.
+Heading into the Seoul Olympics, Treacy won the 1988 Great North Run however he failed to finish the marathon at the 1988 Seoul Olympics.